Tock Binary Format

 A Program Header is an extended form of the Main Header.
 It adds two fields,

-field allows the
+binary_end_offset and version.
+The binary_end_offset field allows the

 kernel to identify where in the TBF object the application binary ends.
 The gap